Depending on the number of customer inquiries and the workload of call-center Agents, you can create the most suitable work schedule.

 Workforce management for Contact Center

-Requirements for WFM contact center
+Requirements for the WFM Contact Center

 - effectively plan working hours;

-- identify the optimal load;
+- identify the optimal workload;

-- detect shortage or excess of operators;
+- detect a shortage or surplus of agents;

 - redistribute employees on projects during the day;